mohimanilab/Seq2PKS/README.md

 ```

-And some optional parameters inside the function
+And some optional parameters inside the post-modification function

 * `maxdepth`  The maximum depth of post-modifications applied on backbones
 * `maxspon` The maximum number of primary reactions to be considered
 * `maxringsadd` The maximum number of 6-member or 5-member rings applied on backbones
-* `mode` 3 different mode to apply post-modifications, mode 0 input all possible modifications to the dereplicator software, mode 2 add some restriction on the basis of mode 0
+* `mode` 2 different mode to apply post-modifications.
+Mode 0 input all possible modifications to the dereplicator software, and mode 2 add some restriction on the basis of mode 0

 Here is the default number of these optional parameters